syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 The `SwipeEnded` event is used for the following use cases:

- * To insert the data or edit the data after swiped.
+ * To insert the data or edit the data after swiping.
  * To delete the item from view after swiping it to certain extent.
  * To reset the swipe view automatically for the swiped item.